+You can’t just toss a cigar into a humidor, age the damn thing for a decade or so, and expect it to provide a sublime smoking experience.
 Aging conditions, humidity levels, and fellow cigar companions all affect how a cigar smells, tastes, and combusts.
-And that’s just one part of the equation.
+And that’s just a few considerations to keep in mind.
 The longer you expose your cigars to these sorts of scenarios, the more profound the result.
-And by profound, we mean impacted, not enhanced.

 How the Hands of Time Shape a Cigar

+Like a balanced blend of Scotch whiskies, a premium cigar blend is intended to evolve as it ages, with post-production maturation times determining much of a cigar’s release date.
 As all of those sugars, oils, resins, and fermented bacterial byproducts get busy with one another beneath that blanket of a premium cigar wrapper, something magical happens.
 Subtle premium cigar blend nuances are born.
 The longer you allow those microbial beasties to bump uglies, the better your chances that the offspring will be a complex character.

 Cigars Age at Every Stage